sstarkey12/birdweather-checker/README.md

 ```
 pip3 install -r requirements.txt
 ```
-You need the python script `bw-check.py` as well as the file where all the configuration options are stored, `bw-check.ini`.
+You need the file where all the configuration options are stored, `bw-check.ini`.

 You can create your own `bw-check.ini` file if you wish, or it will create one for you...probably hang a bit and throw an MQTT error, because the defaults are not applicable to you.
 Unless you live in my house.
-Honestly, this is probably the safest way, to run it the first time, so you know the file is created correctly.
+Honestly, this is probably the safest way, to run it the first time, so you know the file is created correctly, then go in and change values to your own.

 ## First run
 After installing the required python modules you can hop into the directory and run it for the first time.